ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## optimize_on_insert {#optimize-on-insert}

-Do the same transformation for inserted block of data as if merge was done on this block (e.g. replacing, collapsing, aggregating...).
+Enables or disables data transformation before the insertion, as if merge was done on this block (e.g. replacing, collapsing, aggregating...).

 Possible values: